nonspecialist/cevoaustralia.github.io/_posts/2016-11-27-mapping-system-coupling.markdown

 ## The Problem, Restated

 Systems grow and morph over time, quite naturally.
-This happens for a variety of reasons: lack of time or experience are the most common causes, and neither of them are cause for blame.
+This happens for a variety of reasons: lack of time or experience are the most common, and neither are cause for blame.
 Even in environments that are strictly controlled (for example, about systems that come under the aegis of external regulators), these systems end up being coupled to others in ways that may not have been planned.
-In most older environments, there are human elements to this coupling: Bob, over there, is a critical part of the deployment process, or Karen up on Level 15 is the only wayw the reports get from the database over to Sales (via the `Z:` drive, of course), and that's the way it's always been.
+In most older environments, there are human elements to this coupling: Bob, over there, is a critical part of the deployment process, or Karen up on Level 15 is the only way the reports get from the database over to Sales (via the `Z:` drive, of course), and that's the way it's always been.

 The risks to the business here are many: